 MATERIALS AND MAKING

-|Baserange is underpinned by a strong belief that sustainable products should not be a luxury.
+|Baserange is premised on the strong belief that sustainable products should not be a luxury.
 This philosophy has led to the affordable pricing of the label.

 A big part of Baserange’s product group is raw or ecru (off white).
 Meaning that there has been no dying or chemical bleaching processes on these products.

 Cotton: All of our cotton garments are 100% organic certified cotton.
 Organic cotton is grown without the use of toxic pesticides or fertilizers.
 Methods such as beneficial insect releases, strip cutting of alfalfa and new weeding machinery help to reduce the environmental impact of cotton crops.
 Third-party organizations certify that organic cotton farms use only these approved methods and do not spray toxic chemicals on their crops.
-We also find that organic cotton products are softer and easier on your skin.
+We find that organic cotton products are softer and easier on your skin.

-Linen: The linen fibers are some of the most sustainable and natural.
-These plants grow fast, without any irrigation and any intrants like pesticides.
+Linen: The linen fibers are one of the most sustainable and natural.
+These plants grow fast, without any irrigation or chemicals, like pesticides.
 Our linen production is all grown and done in Europe.
-All the process from the fields to the fabric is natural and mechanical.
+Every step of the process, from the fields to the fabric is natural and mechanical.
 The whole plant is used for something, so nothing goes to waist.

 Linen has a very nice and smooth feel.
 The fiber is very absorbent and is known to lower static electricity around the body.